Baredine: Geography

 It lies at the centre of Istria Peninsula, 23 km from Pazin and 5 km from the centre of the settlement to the Northwest, near Stream Mirna and the border with Slovenia.
 There is a segregated bicycle road between Brtonigla and Baredine.

 History

 As an evidence of the excavations, there was here a settlement in the pre-historic period as well, There were some findings from the Roman period.
 Population came here before the Ottomans during the 15th century.
 Its citizens worked as farmers, they grew grapes, olives, grains, and corns.
 Some of them lived from animals, such as cow, ship, donkey or pig.

+Climate

+Between 1981 and 2017, the highest temperature recorded at the local weather station in the Abrami hamlet was 41.4 C, on 22 July 2015.
+The coldest temperature was -16.9 C, on 8 January 1985.

+Demographics

+According to the 2021 census, its population was 35.